-9 Environmental Services, Inc. "Town of Palm Beach Historic Site Survey" 2020 totals for building permits between 1945 and 1955 increased from \$1 million to \$6 million.11
+Beach experienced its largest post-war population boom.
+Construction also increased; the annual totals for building permits between 1945 and 1955 increased from \$1 million to \$6 million.
+11

-$^{^{10}}$ Ibid

 The addition of air conditioning in residential structures, which began around 1950, significantly impacted the number of people who relocated to Florida, as well as other states in the Sunbelt.

 Between 1950 and 1960, Florida had the fastest growing population, with an increase of 78.7%.
 In 1960, it was the 10th largest state, in population, increasing to just over 6,000.
 Until the 1960s, Palm Beach's greatest building boom was considered 1925, but in 1962, permit costs exceeded it, largely driven by apartment complexes and office buildings in Midtown.
-In 1963, the state passed the Condominium Act, allowing for their construction.12

-Historic buildings in Palm Beach model typical architectural styles with some regional adaptations to climate, materials, design, and function.
+In 1963, the state passed the Condominium Act, allowing for their construction.
+12 Historic buildings in Palm Beach model typical architectural styles with some regional adaptations to climate, materials, design, and function.
 The earliest structures in the Town consisted of temporary thatch buildings, while settlers established their claims and could save money to build proper homes and structures.
 Materials from throughout the country became more readily available as faster transportation became accessible via train and automobiles.
-As communications developed, methods of construction and styles of buildings expanded.13

-The various architectural styles that began during the early years of development in the Town are described in the following pages and include those still prevalent today.
+As communications developed, methods of construction and styles of buildings expanded.
+13 The various architectural styles that began during the early years of development in the Town are described in the following pages and include those still prevalent today.
+All images have been obtained from the Environmental Services, Inc. report title "Town of Palm Beach Historic Site Survey" 2020.
 These architectural styles are representative of resources from the early settlement period to beyond the established period of significance.
-These time periods also include representations of the post-World War II era and contemporary or mid-century modern architectural styles.14
+These time periods also include representations of the post-World War II era and contemporary or mid-century modern architectural styles.